Martin Shkreli trial: A timeline of events

 June 2017

-Shkreli’s trial began on June 26 and is expected to last four to six weeks.
-If convicted, Shkreli faces up to 20 years in prison.
+Shkreli’s trial began on June 26 and he faces up to 20 years in prison.

 Several potential jurors told the New York judge they can't be fair toward Shkreli.

 Despite advice from his lawyers Shkreli didn’t lay low ahead of the trial.
-He's been active on social media, especially YouTube and Facebook following the suspension of his Twitter account.
+He's been active on social media, especially YouTube and Facebook.

 Shkreli "travels to the beat of a very unique drummer," exasperated-sounding defense attorney Benjamin Brafman said at a pretrial hearing this month.